j-brotz/MeltPoolDG/doc/changelog/parameters-changes.md

 ## 2022-09-14
-- Add parameter to distinguish between sharp (surface integral) and diffuse (volume integral) of the evaporative heat loss term at the vapor surface
+- Add parameter to distinguish between sharp (surface integral) and diffuse (volume integral) of the evaporative cooling term at the vapor surface
 ```json
 {
   "evaporation": {